kuntoaji/rails-dev-box/README.md

 * Bundler

-* SQLite3, MySQL, and Postgres
+* SQLite3, and Postgres

 * Databases and users needed to run the Active Record test suite

-* System dependencies for nokogiri, sqlite3, mysql, mysql2, and pg
+* System dependencies for nokogiri, sqlite3, and pg

 * Memcached